Baked Chicken Wings

 Cravings some wings?
 These crispy Baked Chicken Wings are so easy to make.
 They are tender, juicy wings that have a homemade rub that is out of this world.
 An easy appetizer or fun dinner recipe!

 We love to make chicken wings for parties and game-days and I’ve been making my easy baked chicken wing recipe the same way forever.
-It’s all about the spice rub and once you try it I think this will be your favorite wing recipe, too!
+It’s all about the homemade rub.
+Once you try it I think this will be your favorite wing recipe, too!

 So, serve them for parties or make them for dinner – either way, you’re going to want to give these juicy, tender baked wings a try!
 I also have air fryer chicken wings, too!